 At this point you can begin to seek out alternatives so you can spend less.

 To cut transportation costs, can you carpool or use public transportation some days?
 Is it cheaper to go to the grocery store yourself rather than using a delivery service?
 Are there gas discounts offered with your wholesale club membership?
 (We are currently getting a discount with a program RaceTrac offers.
 UPDATE: My husband is using the Get Upside App to get discounts on gas right now.
-Click HERE to get the app and get an extra 15 cents off per gallon!)
+Click HERE to read more about the app and get an extra 25 cents off per gallon!)